PerfectsEngineering/loadtesting-cloud-pg/README.md

 make ansible-run
 ```

-If run successfully, the output of the pgbench tests will be output to the terminal.
+If run successfully, the output of the pgbench tests will be in a csv file name `result_<provider>.csv`.

 ### Cleaning up Resources